Tech-JI/VSCode_wksp/advanced/lec_zzjc.md

 ### Windows

-You can also msys2 to install python, but first plz disable system alias of `python`.
-Or you can use windos store to install the python.
+If you have wsl2, you can directly install python with your package manager like linux.
+You can also use msys2 to install python, but first plz disable system alias of `python`.
+Or you can use windows store to install the python.

 ### Advanced

-You can use venv to manage the python environment.
-Use pip to install it and use python -m venv path/to/venv and then use path/to/venv/bin/python and path/to/venv/bin/pip.
+You can use virtualenv `venv` to manage the python environment.
+It's recommended to create a virtual environment for each python project.

 ```powershell
 # Windows